etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions.md

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
 For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](../../../../../whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes.md).

-The Bulk Posting functionality allows the user to post or unpost multiple records by selecting the corresponding records and clicking the “Bulk posting” button.
+The Bulk Posting functionality allows the user to post or unpost multiple records by selecting the corresponding records and clicking the **Bulk posting** button.

 Also, the Accounting Status of the record/s is shown in the status bar, in form view, or in a column, in grid view.

 !!! info
-    For more information, visit [the Bulk Posting module user guide](../../../optional-features/bundles/financial-extensions/overview.md#bulk-posting).
+    For more information, visit [the Bulk Posting module user guide](../../../../../user-guide/etendo-classic/optional-features/bundles/financial-extensions/bulk-posting.md).

 ### Advanced Business Partner Settlement